awsmin/wp-job-openings/readme.txt

 9. Application View

 == Changelog ==

+= V 1.5.1 - 2019-11-08 =
+* Fixed: Job application-related attachments security issue in some installations.
+* Fixed: Unable to dismiss the admin notices.

 = V 1.5.0 - 2019-10-26 =
 * Added: Ability to add 'From' and 'Reply-To' mail addresses for Applicant notifications in settings.